-Since we launched this project in the fall of 2020, we’ve heard from hundreds of community members and mountain bikers who want to learn more.
+Since we launched this project in the fall of 2020, we’ve heard from hundreds of community members who want to learn more.
 Many people have reached out to offer support and encouragement, and many have reached out with questions.
 Below, we’ve rounded up the most common inquiries we’ve received.

 If you want to chat with us directly, don’t hesitate to reach out: email@example.com.
 We look forward to hearing from you soon.